 BuddyPress is a plugin for WordPress that offers a set of social networking and online community functionality.
 BuddyPress Groups are a foundation feature of the BuddyPress toolset.
 In this article, we take a top-level look at what groups are and how they can be used to enhance your community.

 Fundamentally, groups allow you to create communities within your community.
 Networks within your social network.
 The power of this functionality can be seen in mainstream services such as Facebook, Reddit, LinkedIn, etc.

 The most prominent feature of a group is the activity wall.
-This is a chronological list of community generated content, made up of text, pictures, videos, comments and ratings.
+This is a chronological list of community-generated content, made up of text, pictures, videos, comments and ratings.
 Groups allow members to talk, share, plan and collaborate together.
-They are administered by one or more people, either admins of the whole community or community members themselves.
+They are administered by one or more people, either Admin of the whole community or community members themselves.

 Groups allow communities to address a diverse range of member interests in a manageable form.
 While they share similar characteristics, groups should not be confused with forums or live chat.

 BuddyPress groups provide some great default features and functionality:

 - Community members are able to search, discover and join groups.

 - Members who have joined groups can post text, pictures, links and video to the group’s ‘activity wall’.